Natborks/natborks.github.io/_posts/2023-04-29-civil-moral-and-spiritual.md

 ## The Fear of the Lord is the beginning of wisdom

 As we begin to seek the Lord’s will in determining what the right thing to do is, he opens our minds to what is truly useful and good in every situation.
-This wisdom is the basis of spirituality (spiritual good), the rock on which one’s house is built.
-(Matthew 7:24-25)
+This wisdom is the basis of spirituality (spiritual good), the rock on which one’s house is built (Matthew 7:24-25).
+This spirituality has the effect of blessing us with the rewards of heaven, while keeping us away from the gates of hell.

 ## Takeaway